Sunday, March 30, 2014

 Pahalgam is also en route the annual Amarnath Yatra.
 Also, while returning from Pahalgam, we visited the ruins of Avantipur temple which was excavated years ago and was actually built circa 855 – 883 AD.

+That's my cool dad leading us through the woods.
 This is what I wanted to happen but it didn't.
-He's waiting for the ghode wale bhaiya. :P
+He's waiting for the ghode wale bhaiya. :P |

 The next day we visited Gulmarg, for which I was particularly very excited.. don't have a good reason though.
 Gulmarg is around 2hrs away from Srinagar.. the closest of all the three places.
 It has been tagged as the “heartland of winter sports in India” by CNN which is undoubtedly true.